 It’s Nearly Impossible to Find Great Stocks at Cheap Prices Right Now

-Listen if you’re like most people, you’re probably wondering what’s going to happen in the markets next.
+Listen, if you’re like most people, you’re probably wondering what’s going to happen in the markets next.

 The tech stocks that dominated the pandemic have reached a peak.